miles-no/paycheck/README.md

 - Guard: This page should be accessible to all users.

 ## What's in the stack

+> This project is based on the remix-indie stack as shown below.
+We might not use all of the stack or have decided on going a different direction, (like google auth instead of handling it ourselves), so there are some parts of the code that should be removed.

 - [Fly app deployment](https://fly.io) with [Docker](https://www.docker.com/)
 - Production-ready [SQLite Database](https://sqlite.org)